 Passionate local guides will tell you about the history and legends behind Porto’s most important sites and buildings.
-The tours focus on different locations or aspects of the city – e.g. history, street art, etc.
+The tours focus on different locations or aspects of the city.
+For instance, history, street art, etc.

 Lounge on the Beaches of the Costa Verde

 Southern Portugal may have the Algarve, but Northern Portugal has the Costa Verde.
-Costa Verde translates to “Green Coast” – a name awarded on account of the crystal-clear green waters that shimmer beneath the sun and run parallel to the area’s immaculate beaches.
+Costa Verde translates to “Green Coast”.
+This was a name awarded to the area on account of the crystal-clear green waters that shimmer beneath the sun and run parallel to immaculate beaches.